jillvillany/python-dev-setup/README.md

 1. Version Control - Git
-    - Includes Git Bash on Windows
+    - Includes Git Bash terminal on Windows
 2. Code editor
     - Recommend: Vscode
     - Rationale: Debugging capabilities of Pycharm with better code function lookup across imported files/ packages as well as functionality to run Jupyter notebooks
+    - Exception: When working with files on remote Linux server, recommend using Atom with the ftp-remote-edit package
 3. Python version manager
     - Recommend: pyenv
-    - Rationale: More lightweight than anaconda
+    - Rationale: More lightweight than anaconda and open source
 4. Python package dependency manager
     - Recommend: poetry
     - Rationale: Account for dependencies of package dependencies (not handled by creating a venv with hard-coded package versions)